 There are certain skills that you can pick up which can save you a lot of money and afford you peace of mind.
 Here are a few examples:

-- Sewing – Picking up a sewing skill is a great way to practice sustainability.
+- Sewing – Picking up a sewing skill is a great way to practice sustainability and dressing sustainably.
 Now when you damage your clothes, you can fix them yourself instead of paying for a tailor or having to buy brand new ones.
 You can also repurpose your old items into new ones without having to throw them away.